phalcon-orphanage/docs/en/db-models.md

 }
 ```

-An array could be passed to `save` to avoid assign every column manually.
+An array could be passed to `assign()` to avoid assign every column manually.
 [Phalcon\Mvc\Model](api/Phalcon_Mvc_Model) will check if there are setters implemented for the columns passed in the array giving priority to them instead of assign directly the values of the attributes:

 ```php
 <?php